Whale feces

 In addition to feces, the digestive system of sperm whales produces ambergris, a solid, waxy, flammable substance of a dull grey or blackish color which can be found floating on the sea or washed up on the coast.

 Description

-Whales excrete plumes of liquid feces which are flocculent in nature, i.e., consisting of "a loose aggregation of particles, fluffy or woolly in nature".
-The feces may contain undigested hard objects such as the beaks of squids.
-The feces may be ejected underwater but comes to the surface where it floats until it disassociates.Fecal samples are observed by color, odor, texture, and buoyancy.
-The fecal samples may appear green-brownish, fishy smelling, lots of mucus and mostly floating.
+Whales excrete plumes of liquid feces that are flocculent in nature, consisting of loose aggregations of particles.
+These feces, often found floating on the sea surface after being excreted underwater before it dissociates, contain undigested hard objects such as squid beaks.
+Fecal samples are characterized by color, odor, texture, and buoyancy, providing valuable information about the health and ecology of whales.
 Flatulence has been recorded in whales.